TwilighTechXO/BCA_PROJECT_FLIPKART_PRODUCT_REVIEW_ANNALYSIS/README.md

 ## Conclusion

 This project combines **machine learning, data visualization, and user-centric design** to create a powerful tool for customer feedback analysis.
 It bridges the gap between raw data and actionable insights, making it highly useful for businesses, analysts, and decision-makers.

+By - Emani Likhita
+enrolment no. - 2350534270
+BCA PROJECT